-Viral FIA Rapid Testing and Viral NAA testing
+Viral FIA Rapid Testing and Viral PCR testing

 “Antigen” is a fancy name for a substance bound to a virus.
 We offer two types of viral antigen testing; FIA and NAA testing.